eclipse-archived/ceylon-lang.org/documentation/1.0/tour/attributes-control-structures.md

     print(c.inc());
 -->
     class Counter() {
-        variable Integer count := 0;
+        variable Integer count=0;
-        shared Integer inc() {
+        shared Integer inc() => ++count;
-            return ++count;
     }
-    }

 This might seem a bit strange at first, but it's really just how the principle of closure works.
-The same behavior applies to locals inside a method.
-Methods can't declare `shared` members, but they can return an `object` that captures a local variable:
+The same behavior applies to block-local values declared in the body of a function.
+Functions can't declare `shared` members, of course, but they can return an `object` that captures a local variable:

 <!-- try-post:
     value c = createCounter();